Nooksack River GRP

 - Seabird concentrations routinely occur year-round in marine areas adjacent to the river mouth and adjacent shoreline.
 The largest concentrations occur in these areas during the fall through spring seasons.
 There are no significant seabird nesting colonies in this region.

 - Waterfowl concentrations, including trumpeter swans, may be found seasonally throughout the region with heavy concentrations in the lower river and delta.

-- Shorebird concentrations are common at along the outer part of the delta and other scattered sites.
+- Shorebird concentrations are common along the outer part of the delta and other scattered sites.

-- Mammals common to the region include deer and elk, bats, and various semi-aquatic species such as muskrat, beaver, river otter, etc. throughout the basin.
+- Mammals common to the region include deer and various semi-aquatic species such as muskrat, beaver, river otter, etc. throughout the basin.
 In general, this group is dependent on riverine areas, ponds, tributaries, and riparian forests for den sites and foraging areas.

 Specific Geographic Areas of Concern – Overview